 Women’s Group or Women’s Processing Group

-(focusing on anxiety, depression, and women’s issues)
+(This group focuses on anxiety, depression, and women’s issues)

 “For several years I had the opportunity to facilitate a couple of different women’s groups, also known as women’s processing groups.
 Through this experience, I witnessed countless moments of growth, inspiration, and compassion.
 Group therapy experience can be quite a bit different from a regular therapy session.
-Women’s group provides many different opportunities for change and healing; added support, a greater depth for empathy, and some fresh new perspectives and ideas.
-Furthermore, the support we receive is just some of the reasons why I believe women’s group therapy can be a significant step for some women.”
+Group provides many different opportunities for change and healing; added support, a greater depth for empathy, and some fresh new perspectives and ideas.
+Furthermore, the support we receive is just some of the reasons why I believe group therapy can be a significant step for some women.”

-– Haylee, LMFT, Women’s Group Facilitator
+– Haylee, LMFT, Facilitator

 You Are Unique